syncfusion-content/wpf-docs/wpf/SfRating/Appearance-and-Styling.md

-> _Note: The above properties are available in RatingItem.
-To set this property, use the ItemContainerStyle property of Rating._
+> Note: The above properties are available in RatingItem.
+To set this property, use the ItemContainerStyle property of Rating.

-### Height
+## Height

 You can set the Height of each SfRatingItem by using Height property.

 {%highlight xml%}

-XAML

 <syncfusion:SfRating Height="50" VerticalAlignment="Center" HorizontalAlignment="Center"